Navigate the PitchBook company profile to find data on stock price, financials summary, equity research reports, public comps, and more

 You can click View All Signals to go to the Signals page.
 This page contains a more detailed signals summary, signals history, a breakdown of social media and web signals, employee signals, mobile signals, and rankings.
 You can use the Contents sidebar on the left to navigate through these different sections.

-In the Board Seats section, it lists the current and former board seats at other companies which are held by executives of Amazon.com.
-In the Board Members section, it summarizes all current and former members sitting on the board of Amazon including the Chairman, President, and Board Members.
+In the Board Seats section is listed the current and former board seats at other companies which are held by executives of Amazon.com.
+In the Board Members section, all current and former members sitting on the board of Amazon, including the Chairman, President, and Board Members are summarized.

 The Deal History section compiles all past financing events the company has gone through since being founded.
 Some of the key information included in this section are the deal type, transaction date, deal amount, status, and the sum of capital raised to date since the last major transaction or recapitalization.

 The Investors section lists all individuals or companies that have been involved in a transaction with the company.
-You can find their investor type, the date they have become an investor since, deals they are related to, and the type of ownership (for example, minority).
+You can find their investor type, the date they became an investor, deals they are related to, and the type of ownership (for example, minority).

 The Service Providers section lists all of the companies Amazon has worked with previously on any general services or deal transactions.

 The Lead Partners on Deals section provides a list of key personnel from Amazon’s investors who have significantly contributed to managing and completing a deal transaction.

 The Investments | Buy Side section compiles a list of all deals Amazon has invested in.
 These can include mergers and acquisitions (M&A), venture capital (VC) investments, leveraged buyouts (LBO), joint ventures, accelerator/incubator activity and support, and purchase of assets.
 You can find information about the transactions such as the company involved, deal date, deal type, deal size, industry, and lead partner.